Maria Euphrosyne of Zweibrücken: During the Reign of Christina

 In 1643, she received a proposal from Count Henry of Nassau.
 According to a letter of Christina, Henry was a rich and beautiful Prince who was well liked by Maria Euphrosyne.
 She left the decision to her father, however: he was uncertain as to whether Henry could support her, and in 1645, after Christina stated that she was fully capable of arranging a marriage for the same status for her relative in Sweden, he denied Henry.
 On 15 March 1645, Maria Euphrosyne was engaged to the Queen's favorite Count Magnus Gabriel De la Gardie, and on 7 March 1647, she married him in the Royal Chapel of Tre Kronor (castle) in Stockholm.
 The marriage was arranged by Christina.
 Traditional myth has regarded this as a love triangle: Christina and Maria Euphrosyne were both believed to have been in love with Magnus Gabriel, and in the end, Christina gave up the plans of marrying him herself, and gave him to her cousin with the words: I give to you what I cannot have myself.
 A famous play has been written about this drama.
 It is not known how much of this legendary love triangle is true, however.
 According to Maria Euphrosyne herself, the purpose was to show them both her favor.
-Magnus Gabriel had, according to her own memoirs, fallen in love with her at the age of eighteen, and due to the love letters exchanged by them during their marriage, at least Maria Euphrosyne certainly had strong feelings of affection for him.
-The marriage has however not been described as happy.
-At the wedding, Christina granted her several estates, among them her grandmother's favorite residence Höjentorp, which was also to be her favorite, as well as a great personal allowance, which was later confirmed by her brother upon his succession.
+In her own memoirs, Maria recounts that Magnus Gabriel had fallen in love with her at the age of eighteen, and the love letters they exchanged during their marriage suggest that Maria Euphrosyne felt strongly affectionate towards her husband.
+The marriage has, however, not been described as happy.
+At the wedding, Christina granted her several estates, among them her grandmother's favorite residence Höjentorp, which was also to be her favorite.
+In addition, Christina also gifted her cousin a great personal allowance, which was later confirmed by her brother upon his succession.
 In 1653, Magnus Gabriel lost his favor with Christina and was expelled from court, and she tried to act as a mediator.
 Maria Euphrosyne had a close relationship with her brother Charles, and did what she could to support his planned marriage with Christina.